Growing your construction business is easier than you think

-Some of you will know that I used to have a building company.
-It’s been a while now, I founded the company in 1983 and I sold the company to my junior partner in 2003, but I have many fond memories of my building days (and some not so fond).
+Some of you will know that I used to own a building and construction company.
+It’s been a while now, I founded the company in 1983 as a tradie (I used to be a carpenter) and I sold the company to my junior partner in 2003, but I have many fond memories of my building days (and some not so fond).

-Because of my background I am often asked how to grow a building business, while keeping margins up.
-In my experience, business growth in the building industry comes down to implementing Five Golden Rules:
+Because of my background I am often asked how to grow a construction company and building trades business, while keeping margins up, and I have coached many builders and tradies over the years.
+In my experience, profitable business growth in the building industry comes down to implementing Five Golden Rules of customer expectations:

 - Be empathic